lukasmahr/LightweightCmpRa/src/main/schemes/README.md

 ## The CoapServer entry
 The **CoapServer entry** describes a CoAP endpoint as described in [RFC 7252](https://www.rfc-editor.org/rfc/rfc7252.txt).
 It has one mandatory attribute **path**.
 The **path** attribute describes the CoAP path to be served.

+## The MqttServer entry
+The **MqttServer entry** describes an interface to a MQTT message broker.
+It has four mandatory attributes:
+- the attribute **MessageBrokerUrl** describes the URL of the MQTT message broker,
+- the attribute **MessageQueueName** describes the MQTT message queue used for sending and receiving messages,
+- the attribute **User** describes the user name used for authentication and
+- the attribute **Password** describes the password used for authentication.

 ## The MessageHandler entry
 The **MessageHandler entry** sets up an internal message handler.
 This is an extension point to attach further transport protocols.